HenrySmith22227188/CITS3200_Project/README.md

 4. Select 'Import Study' from top of the page.
 5. Import 'card_game.zip' from the program root folder.
 6. Select 'Card Game’s from list of studies.
-7. Select run 'Card Game' .
+7. Select run 'Card Game'.

 __For further development:__
 1. Follow all the step above to run the current version of the game from JATOS.
 2. Edit files within the JATOS server 'study_assets_root/card_game' folder as necessary (note: not the ones in 'card_game.zip').